Chapter 6.42

 B. Compost Location.
 Composting shall be conducted in a designated location within a covered or uncovered container, enclosed on all vertical sides or in a wind row with adequate protections at ground level to prevent runoff.
 Containers shall be of a durable material and shall be constructed and maintained in a structurally sound manner.
 Wood used in the construction of a compost container must be sound and free of rot.
 Runoff protection should be at least six inches high and made of durable material such as sandbags, wattles or two-inch by six-inch lumber planks.

 C. Size.
 The maximum size for a compost area on lots less than one acre with a residential structure shall be 20 cubic yards.
 The maximum size for a compost area on lots greater than one acre with a residential structure shall be 40 cubic yards.
-Composting may not be conducted on undeveloped residential lot.
+Composting may not be conducted on undeveloped residential lots.

 D. Location on Property.
 The compost container(s) shall not be located closer than five feet from the rear property line and shall not be located in any required front or side yard as defined in the zoning code, nor closer than 20 feet to any habitable building off of the subject property.

 E. Acceptable Materials for Backyard Composting.
 Composting materials include: food scraps, garden wastes, weeds, lawn cuttings, leaves, pruning, and certain animal waste.
 Compost piles shall include an appropriate mix of nitrogen-rich materials (or “greens”) and carbon-rich materials (or “browns”) to reduce odor and ensure adequate composting.
+The use of manure in composting must not exceed 20 percent of the composting area.

 F. Prohibited Compost Materials.
 The following compostable materials shall not be placed in a backyard composting container: meat, fats, oils, grease, bones, whole eggs, milk or other dairy products, human waste, dog or cat waste, pesticides, herbicides, noxious weeds, diseased plant material in which the disease vector cannot be rendered harmless through the composting process, and any other mixed municipal solid waste that may cause a public health risk or create nuisance conditions.